 - If any restrictions are impacting your reach or your ability to earn monetary benefits

-- The date you have uploaded the videos
+- The date you uploaded the videos

 - The number of comments your video has received.

 - How many likes and dislikes your video has received.
-Look at the number of most likes a video has received and what appeals to your audience.
+Look at the number of likes a video has received and what appeals to your audience.

 Real-time: This gives you an overview of how many viewers are watching your channel and your videos.
-You can keep a check on this tab especially when you upload new videos.
+You can keep a check on this tab, especially when you upload new videos.

 Watch time: Watch time is the total number of minutes your video is being watched by your viewers.
 Your videos having higher watch time will be suggested and recommended by YouTube.
-You can also get to know the number of minutes your video is watched, who is watching your videos, from where they are discovering your videos from, and which part of your video has caught their attention
+You can also get to know the number of minutes your video is watched, who is watching your videos, from where they are discovering your videos, and which part of your video has caught their attention

 Interaction: Check how your viewers are reacting to your videos.
 Are they liking or disliking your video?
 Are they adding your video to the playlist or sharing it on social media?